kochsoft/scan/README.md

   -h, --help  show this help message and exit
   --list      Identify all available devices and print the list.
   --dev DEV   At least part of a device name.
 From known devices will use the first one that fits.
 If none is given, default 'airscan:e0:EPSON ET-4850 Series' will be used.
-  --png       Produce a set of png graphics rather than a comprehensive pdf file.
+  --dpi DPI   Either one or two dpi numbers for dpi_x and dpi_y.
+Default: 72 --png       Produce a set of png graphics rather than a comprehensive pdf file.
-  --a4        Enforce A4 format.
+  --a4 A4     Enforce A4 format.
+Give 'stretch' or 'pad' for stretching or merely pasting the original image content.
   --scan      Do a single flatbed scan.
   --multi     Do an Automatic Document Feeder (ADF) scan.

 Example call:
-$ python3 scan_ui.py
+$ python3 scan.py
 ```
+## Known Bugs

+* Enforce A4 seems to mix up resolution for large scanned images.